 Our affiliated physicians investigate novel spine and joint (knees, hips and shoulders) implants, therapeutics, surgical procedures, pre- and post-operative care paradigms, and medications.
 We drive innovation in advanced imaging, surgical pre-planning, robotics and procedures that encourage faster recovery.
 Select areas include:

-Our researchers are using mathematical models to understand the costs and outcomes of spine surgery and prolonged non-surgical care for treatment of herniated lumbar disks.
-We are investigating outcomes in patients undergoing operative and non-operative treatment for lumbar disc disease (LDD), which is one of the most common causes of low back pain.
-The pain and discomfort associated with LDD often spontaneously resolves over time; however, lumbar discectomy (removal of part of a disc) is the most frequently performed surgical procedure in the United States, and is typically done on an elective basis.The aim of this research is to better understand when it is advantageous to continue conservative care and when it is most beneficial for the patient to undergo a surgical procedure.
-This study may greatly improve treatment decisions and reduce the impact on the everyday lives of patients undergoing treatment for common problems such as herniated vertebral discs or sciatica.
+Our physician researchers use qualitative (such as patient surveys) and quantitative (such as biomechanics and imaging) methods to understand the costs and outcomes of surgery and prolonged non-surgical care for treatment of degenerative, traumatic, and congenital conditions.
+For instance, we monitor outcomes for patients undergoing operative and non-operative treatment for lumbar disc disease, one of the most common causes of low back pain.
+The pain and discomfort associated with lumbar disc disease often resolves over time; however, lumbar discectomy (removal of part of a disc) is the most frequently performed surgical procedure in the United States, and is typically performed on an elective basis.
+By following the progress of our patients, we seek to better understand when patients will benefit most by continued conservative care or a surgical procedure.
+Similarly, we are comparing outcomes for patients who undergo different surgical approaches for similar conditions to understand which procedures are best suited to treat each individual patient.
+This research may greatly improve treatment decisions and reduce the impact on everyday life for our patients and others around the world.

 Please contact the Office of Research if you have interest in collaboration: email@example.com